Tr0cker/endless-poetry-react-native-app/README.md

 Overview
 Endless Poetry is a mobile application dedicated to poetry enthusiasts.
 It offers a platform for users to express, discover, and engage with poems.
 Developed using React Native, Python Flask, and MySQL, it provides a seamless and interactive experience for poetry lovers.

-this project is completely done by myself, from prototype, UI/UX Design, Coding, Getting Feedback/Fix Bugs, Front end, back end(api).
+this project is completely done by myself : prototype, UI/UX Design, Coding, Getting Feedback/Fix Bugs, Front end, back end(api).

 Features
 Post and read poems.